-David Bilger will serve as our Executive Vice President as of the effective date of the registration statement of which this prospectus forms a part.
-Mr. Bilger has served as Principal at Genesis Park LP since 2019, where he focuses on sourcing and evaluating new investment opportunities in addition to monitoring and developing active portfolio companies.
-Mr. Bilger previously served as Managing Director at Kuleana Capital, a long / short public equity manager, from 2016 to 2019, and as a private equity investment professional at NGP Energy Capital Management, a private equity firm with \$20 billion of cumulative equity commitments, from 2012 to 2014.
+David Bilger, our Executive Vice President, has served as Principal at Genesis Park since 2019, where he focuses on sourcing and evaluating new investment opportunities in addition to monitoring and developing active portfolio companies.
+Mr. Bilger previously served as Managing Director at Kuleana Capital, a New York City-based long / short public equity manager, from 2016 to 2019, and as a private equity investment professional at NGP Energy Capital Management, a Dallas-based private equity firm with \$20 billion of cumulative equity commitments, from 2012 to 2014.
 He began his career in the investment banking division of Tudor, Pickering, Holt & Co.
 Mr. Bilger holds a B.S. in Commerce from the University of Virginia's McIntire School of Commerce and an M.B.A. from the Stanford Graduate School of Business.